Twelfth: Orange Order welcomes live GB News parade coverage

 The live coverage on GB News will focus on the Twelfth parade in Armagh city.

+"We believe that is the largest Twelfth parade which takes place in Armagh city this year.

+"The BBC for years has just covered Belfast and then in recent years began to stretch out into other rural parades, but this year we are going to Armagh and the full Armagh parade will be on television."

-The Orange Order's grand master said that live coverage was "very important to so many people, particularly those who are unable to attend parades for a range of reasons".
+The Orange Order's grand master said live coverage was "very important to so many people, particularly those who are unable to attend parades for a range of reasons".

 Edward Stevenson said the order was "delighted to work with the GB News team and looked forward to seeing the Twelfth covered live".